dotnet/WatsonWebserver/README.md

 The dependency on http.sys (or lack thereof) creates subtle differences between the two libraries, however, the configuration and management of each should be consistent.

+Watson.Lite is generally less performant than Watson, because the HTTP implementation is in user space.

 ## Important Notes

 - Elevation (administrative privileges) may be required if binding an IP other than 127.0.0.1 or localhost